bartbes/Class-Commons/README.md

 * [hump.class][]

 ## Repository information ##
-This repository will both contain documentation (like this very document) as possible testing implementations.
+This repository will both contain documentation (like this very document) and tests.
+(Note: located in a subrepository.)
 The authors of participating libraries all get write access, and are free, and encouraged, to collaborate.
-Perhaps it's a good idea if we provide a dumbed down reference implementation and extensive tests?

 [SECS]: http://love2d.org/wiki/Simple_Educative_Class_System
 [Slither]: http://bitbucket.org/bartbes/slither